nvdaes/controlUsageAssistant/README.md

 * NVDA compatibility: 2019.3 to 2020.2

 Use this add-on to find out how to interact with the focused control.
-Press NvDA+H to obtain a short help message on interacting with the focused control, such as checkboxes, edit fields and so on.
+Press NVDA+H to obtain a short help message on interacting with the focused control, such as checkboxes, edit fields and so on.

 ## Version 20.06